 This marijuana growing process involves using natural lighting, and pesticide-free seeds, soil, and water.
 For consumers on strict diets and/or diets restricting free radicals, Vermont Patient Alliance is the ideal place.
 Strain combinations don’t have bad chemicals in them and it’s grown in order to ensure pure marijuana products, all the way to the point of sale.
 It’s really what this place emphasizes: healthy weed will contribute to healthier and happier customers.

 Where they are located:

 The building itself is typical for rural Vermont as it’s rustic and essentially a barn from the outside, surrounded by luscious greenery.
 Apparently, the Vermont Patient Alliance overtook Ariel’s Riverside Cafe, which was a famous eatery in the area.
 To be honest, the place doesn’t do the best job at revealing its identity because there isn’t a large logo sign.
 Inside, the place is quite relaxing as it’s not usually not very busy, so getting they’ll have you getting through the line in no time!

 Vermont Patient Alliance’s interior has a medical vibe and the place is super clean.
 The staff is very knowledgeable and can set appointments in no time.
-Whether calling in or dropping by, the budtenders here know the strains and will help a patient purchase the marijuana that best treats their ailment.
-Selections continue to grow and patients actually believe that the employees adhere to their needs.
+Whether calling in or dropping by, the budtenders here know the strains and will help a cardholder purchase the marijuana that best treats their ailment.
+Selections continue to grow and cardholders actually believe that the employees adhere to their needs.

-If you’re a medical marijuana patient, then please head to Vermont Patient alliance so you can receive the highest-quality products.
+If you’re a medical marijuana cardholders, then please head to Vermont Patient alliance so you can receive the highest-quality products.

 Address -188 River St, Montpelier, VT 05602